becomingahacker/bah-foundations-lab/README.md

 > their labs and will lose any changes they've made.

 > [!CAUTION]
-> If you destroy the entire lab deployment, e.g. `terraform destroy &&
+> If you destroy the entire lab deployment, e.g. `tofu destroy &&
-> terraform apply`, all the student passwords will be changed unless you
+> tofu apply`, all the student passwords will be changed unless you
 > explicitly set them with the `cml_credentials.json` file in the workspace
 > root.

 ```
-terraform destroy -target 'module.pod'
+tofu destroy -target 'module.pod'
 ```
 ```
-terraform apply
+tofu apply
 ```

 ### Lab is not in DEFINED_ON_CORE state